navalpostgraduateschool/swarm-cdr-json/ProgramDocs/UserDoc.md

 -  Choose the folder and specify a unique file name (optional).
 -  Click Save to create the JSON file.

+## Notes
+-  Previously created JSON files can be reloaded and edited
+-  Custom variants or parameters must be saved manually as JSON if they are to be preserved
+-  Default parameter values can be left unchanged
 ---

 ## Features